Hole in One Insurance

 Hole In One Putting Contest Coverage

-Another option for hole in one contests is to host a putting contest.
+Another option for a hole in one contest is to host a putting contest.
 As the name implies, this type of contest focuses on making a hole in one while putting the ball, rather than competing at a regular hole.
+Before, during, or after your tournament, single or three-putt combination putting contests are sure to create excitement for all your participants.
 We love putting contests because:

 - They are entertaining and bring people together.
 Putting contests work well just after a tournament, where all of your foursomes can gather around and root on their participating friends.